Communist Workers' Party of Germany: Relations with the Comintern

-Relations with the (Italian) Communist Left
+Relations with the Italian Communist Left

-Although German left-communists from KAPD are often understood as same opposition towards the Comintern as Italian Communist Left from then Communist Party of Italy, PCd'I, a tendency also known as Sinistra Comunista, nowadays represented by International Communist Party, between these two lefts were fundamental political divergencies - party role, trade unions, class and party, anti-parliamentarism in principle, - Sinistra held same criticism towards KAPD as the Comintern on 2nd World Congress and these divergencies were not patched up with progressive stalinization of the Comintern.
-Amadeo Bordiga, leader of Sinistra in that time, who met members of KAPD in person in Berlin on his route to Moscow, was in a later letter to Karl Korsch from 1926 even sceptical of possilibity of join activity between the two lefts because of fundamental political divergencies and stated: (...)
-We agree with Lenin's theses at the 2nd Congress. (...).
+The German left-communist opposition is sometimes confused with the Italian Communist Left or "Sinistra Comunista", which formed the Communist Party of Italy (PCd'I), and is today represented by the International Communist Party among others.
+While both opposed the Comintern, these two lefts had fundamental political differences- the role of the party, trade unions, class organisations and parties, anti-parliamentarism in principle, and others.
+Sinistra held same criticism towards KAPD as the Comintern on 2nd World Congress and these differences were not mended even as the Comintern grew increasingly distant from them both.
+Amadeo Bordiga, leader of the Sinistra in that time, who met members of KAPD in person in Berlin on his route to Moscow, in a 1926 letter to Karl Korsch he was skeptical of any joint action between the two lefts because of fundamental political divergences and stated: (...)
+We agree with Lenin's theses [on the Party's role] at the 2nd Congress. (...).

 Newspapers and journals related to the KAPD

-The party published a paper, Kommunistische Arbeiter-Zeitung.
+The party published a newspaper, Kommunistische Arbeiter-Zeitung.
+On Mondays, the weekly Kommunistische Montags-Zeitung was published.
 It also published a monthly theoretical magazine, Der Proletarier, between 1920 and 1927.